 We gather on the Saturday before Opening Day in September to lend a hand finishing up summer projects and pulling the last few weeds for get ready for the new year.
 This is a wonderful day for returning families to reconnect with old friends, and for new families to meet members of the OC community and attend an orientation session.
 Cold treats are served in the afternoon.

-The OC Film Fest takes place in alternating years.
-It will be returning for the 2018-2019 program year.
-This community event features short films created by OC youth and a few thought-provoking educational clips.
+The OC Film Fest is a community event featuring short films created by OC youth and a few thought-provoking educational clips.
 An awards ceremony, OC style, provides all who attend a chance to participate in the fun.
+This event runs in years when there is particular interest among the youth for creating films.

 OC offers an evening for the families of the graduates each spring.
 This invitation-only evening gives families and facilitators a chance to gather for a lovely catered dinner and then tributes and slide shows for each graduate.